 We all know that children nowadays watch too much television and spend too much time being inactive in front of a screen.
 Of course, because of this, parents are often worried and confused as to how much TV should their child watch and what kind of rules they need to set.
-In this situation, as in many others, balance is the key.
+In this situation, as in many others, balance is the key, just like when grown-ups play online slots.

 How much TV children watch?